Columbus, Ohio, Psychology Colleges and Universities

 PhD in Clinical Psychology

-The doctoral degree program in clinical psychology has emphasis options in systematic research in clinically-relevant problems and assessment and treatment of problematic behavior with subspecialties in adult, child and health.
-Within these fields, students have the opportunity to conduct research in several areas that include health psychology, sexuality and anxiety disorders.
+The doctoral degree program in clinical psychology has emphasis options in health psychology or psychopathology.
+Within these fields, students have the opportunity to conduct research in several areas that include cognitive therapy, sexuality and anxiety disorders.

 PhD in Cognitive Psychology

-Through the PhD in Cognitive Psychology, students can pursue research in human memory, decision-making, language processing and visual perception.
-Areas of emphasis include memory and learning, cognition, human performance and perception.
+Through the PhD in Cognitive Psychology, students can pursue research in human memory, decision making, language processing and visual perception.
+Areas of emphasis include memory and learning, cognition, language and speech and perception.